pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 ## Alipay and WeChat
 Get Alipay and WeChat set up before you come to China.
 You can link your bank card to them and use them to make payments.
-China is largley cashless, everyone uses Wechat or Alipay to pay for things using a QR code.
+China is largely cashless, everyone uses Wechat or Alipay to pay for things using a QR code.
 It is generally possible to still use cash but vendors may not have change.
 Using Wechat or Alipay will be much more convenient for you.

 Alipay and Wechat are "super apps" and have many mini-apps embedded within them.
 This is good because you dont have to download and create accounts for many different seperate apps.
 For example: